4 image collage diy cleaning hacks

 I had to do a little guestimating to figure out my cost.
 In the nine years I’ve been making this recipe, I’m only on my second box of Borax and Arm & Hammer Washing Soda.

-Each batch of DIY laundry detergent consists of at least 4o cups.
-If you use the required 1/4 cup per load (do not use more, as more detergent won’t get your clothing cleaner) you can easily get 160 loads from each batch.
+Each batch of this homemade laundry soap consists of at least 4o cups.
+If you use the required 1/4 cup per load (do not use more, as more detergent won’t get your clothing cleaner) you can easily get 160 loads of laundry from each batch.

-All this to say, I came up with a very conservative estimate that I pay $1.25 for laundry detergent per year!
+All this to say, I came up with a very conservative estimate that I pay $1.25 for laundry detergent per year, much less than commercial detergents.

 Make Your Own Laundry Detergent for Only $1.25 per year